Mr. Right Again for Her

 “You like him.”

 Instead, she opted to dole out a few compliments as she straightened and spun around.
 “Because you’re the best personal assistant on the planet.”
 She chuckled ruefully at how quickly she’d come to regard the woman sitting in front of her as irreplaceable.
 “Also, because you’re much better at spelling than I am.”
 They’d spent all morning in her home office, catching up on correspondence for the many charities she supported, setting up appointments, and — of all things — clearing her schedule for the next week.
-Tess was ridiculously excited about that last item.
+Lacey was ridiculously excited about that last item.
 It had been a long time since she’d taken any time off from work.
 She was equally excited about the prospect of informing her assistant that she’d be taking that same amount of time off.

 “Oh, wow!
 Instead of packing, my boss is punning,” Thea noted dryly.
 She mashed a button, and the printer whirred into motion.
 She spun around in her swivel chair to swipe two sheets of paper from the printer’s landing tray.
 “Here’s your boarding pass.”
 She leaned across the desk to wave the two papers in the air.